 "The interaction with students, understanding their needs and how best to help them achieve their potential is what I love most about teaching"

-~ Peter Emerton, A-level and GCSE Law and History tutor
+~ Peter Emerton, A-level and GCSE History and Law tutor

 Yes!
 We work with renowned awarding bodies to secure fully accredited qualifications, alongside award-winning courses and learning materials created by some of the best course designers out there.
 That means you'll receive the same AQA and Edexcel A-level learning materials that are used in colleges, with the added bonus of being able to study wherever and whenever you want.

 And because of their accreditation, all of the A-level qualifications you receive at the end of your studies are accepted by universities, should you choose to pursue higher education in the near future.

 Our online GCSE courses have a course fee of £495 or can be paid in monthly instalments with an initial payment of £9.99.

 Meanwhile, our online A-level courses have a course fee of £695 or can be paid in monthly instalments with an initial payment of £9.99.

 Generally, everything you’ll need to study can be accessed through MyOxbridge, our online learning portal.
 However, for some courses such as A-level English literature, you’ll also need to purchase the set texts.
 Many of our courses also include recommended reading to supplement your learning on certain courses which will benefit you.
 You'll also have to pay separately for your final exams.